trbabb/graph/README.md

 vertex and edge data.
 The hash map implementation may be provided as a template parameter, so that the graph structure may take advantage of modern, performant hash map implementations.
 Iterator invalidation rules are inherited from the underlying hash map implementation.

+This library intentionally does *not* provide graph traversal and analysis algorithms.
+It is a lightweight library that *only* implements the graph data structure.

 `graph` is written in C++20.